top of page

 Stop the Bleed Post-Class Survey

-Directions to Class Location:
+Directions to class:

 Located on the UConn Storrs Campus, Benjamin Koons Hall is to the South of the Wilbur Cross Building along Fairfield Way.
 Home of the Allied Health Department.